dynatrace-bobbyvogler/dt-azure-web-app-service-otel/README.md

 # Exploring OneAgent and OpenTelemetry monitoring with Azure Web App Services
-In this tutorial we will be exploring how Dynatrace is able to monitor and ingest traces from an Azure Web App Service through the three main deployment options.
+In this tutorial, we will explore how Dynatrace can monitor and ingest traces from an Azure Web App Service through the three main deployment options.

 	• Native Dynatrace Azure Web App Service OneAgent Extension
 	• OpenTelemetry (Otel) via OTLP